sancsoft/help.beegit.com/projects/_posts/2014-11-01-adding-comments.md

 ---

 ## How do inline comments work?
 Inline comments let you select a section of text and create a comment tied to it.
-Your collaborators will see the comment in the text and any who have notification emails turned on will receive an email.
-You can also @mention a collaborator in a comment to send them a notification.
+Your project collaborators will see the comment in the text and any who have notification emails turned on will receive an email.
+You can also @mention a project collaborator in a comment to send them a notification.

 To make a comment, select a portion of text you want to comment on and click the comment button in the right-hand corner of the editor.
 You must highlight text to make a comment.
 After you write your comment, make sure you save it.
 Only the person who made the comment can edit or delete it.